-Service valves are closed and tube stubs are plugged from the factory.
+Service valves are closed and plugged from the factory.
 Outdoor units are shipped with a refrigerant charge sealed in the unit.
 Leave the service valves closed until all other refrigerant system work is complete or the charge will be lost.
 Leave the plugs in place until line set tubing is ready to be inserted.